-Services that are covered for you What you must pay when you get these services • If you obtain the covered services from an out-of- network provider, you pay the cost-sharing under Fee- for-Service Medicare (Original Medicare) For services that are covered by CarePartners of Connecticut CareAdvantage Preferred but are not covered by Medicare Part A or B : CarePartners of Connecticut CareAdvantage Preferred will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
-You pay your plan cost-sharing amount for these services.
-For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
-Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Our plan covers hospice consultation services for a terminally ill person who hasn't elected the hospice benefit. immunizations Covered Medicare Part B services include: There is no coinsurance, copayment, or deductible Pneumonia vaccine for the pneumonia, influenza, and Hepatitis B vaccines. • Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary • Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B • Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+Servic es that are covered for you What you must pay when you get these services • If you obtain the covered services from an out-of- network provider, you pay the cost-sharing under Fee- for-Service Medicare (Original Medicare) CareA A or E will co under termin rvices that are covered by CarePartners of Connecticut dvantage Preferred but are not covered by Medicare Part 2: CarePartners of Connecticut CareAdvantage Preferred ontinue to cover plan-covered services that are not covered Part A or B whether or not they are related to your al prognosis.
+You pay your plan cost-sharing amount for services.
+Drugs same t ugs that may be covered by the plan's Part D benefit: are never covered by both hospice and our plan at the ime.
+For more information, please see Chapter 5, Section That if you're in Medicare-certified hospice). your to servic If you need non-hospice care (care that is not related to erminal prognosis), you should contact us to arrange the es. an covers hospice consultation services (one-time visit) - erminally ill person who hasn't elected the hospice 🍑 Im munizations Cover ed Medicare Part B services include: There is no coinsurance, copayment, or deductible • Pneumonia vaccine for the pneumonia, influenza, Hepatitis B, • Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary and COVID-19 vaccines. • Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Medicare Part B cost share applies for other vaccines that • COVID-19 vaccine meet Medicare Part • Other vaccines if you are at risk and they meet Medicare Part B coverage rules B coverage rules.
+See "Medicare Part B prescription drugs" section in this Medical